Buyer's Guide • Enterprise SCADA

 Note what is not on the list: maximum theoretical tag count, 3D graphics, or the length of the vendor's feature PDF.
 Enterprises rarely fail with SCADA because the platform could not render a screen.
 They fail because site 37 has a different config than site 12, because an ex-employee's login still works, or because the historian data never reaches the people who plan maintenance.
 Our security page documents how Merobix addresses the identity, audit, and zero-trust rows of this matrix.

-AVEVA (formerly Wonderware) is the reference platform for large unified operations centers in petrochemical, power, and large-scale manufacturing.
-Its object-oriented architecture genuinely pays off at high complexity — templates propagate changes across thousands of assets.
-The trade-off is weight: projects are integrator-led, timelines run 60–180 days, and budgets commonly start at $50,000 before the first screen is live.
-If you have dedicated OT engineering staff and DCS-adjacent process complexity, AVEVA earns its cost.
+The established on-premise platforms evolved from plant-floor HMI software into large enterprise suites.
+They are the reference tools for big unified operations centers in petrochemical, power, and large-scale manufacturing.
+Their object-oriented, template-driven architectures genuinely pay off at high complexity - a single template change can propagate across thousands of assets.
+The trade-off is weight: projects are integrator-led, timelines commonly run 60-180 days, and budgets frequently start around $50,000 before the first screen is live.
+If you have dedicated OT engineering staff and DCS-adjacent process complexity, that cost can be justified.

-Ignition is the most credible modern incumbent: unlimited clients, publicly listed pricing, a large developer ecosystem, and a genuinely good architecture for hub-and-spoke deployments using Edge gateways and MQTT.
-For enterprises with in-house SCADA developers who want to build exactly what they envision, Ignition is frequently the right answer.
+A newer generation of platforms offers unlimited clients, transparent pricing, large developer ecosystems, and good architectures for hub-and-spoke deployments using edge gateways and MQTT.
+For enterprises with in-house SCADA developers who want to build exactly what they envision, this camp is frequently the right answer.
 The costs that matter are engineering time and the server infrastructure you still own and maintain.
-Our Merobix vs Ignition comparison covers the trade-off in detail.

 Merobix Enterprise

-Merobix earns a place on enterprise shortlists by meeting the matrix, not by claiming to out-feature five decades of incumbent development.
+Merobix earns a place on enterprise shortlists by meeting the matrix, not by claiming to out-feature five decades of platform development.
 The Enterprise plan includes hot standby redundancy, LDAP/SAML single sign-on with RADIUS and FIDO2 MFA, SIEM event streaming and zero-trust architecture, historian federation, and native integrations for SAP, Maximo, ServiceNow, PagerDuty, AWS IoT, Azure IoT, Kafka, and Tableau.
-It deploys cloud-hosted or entirely on your own servers and VMs — including air-gapped networks with full data residency — with 20 protocol drivers across 7 protocol families, sub-30-second SMS and email alerting, and a 99.9% uptime SLA.
-Pricing is a flat, custom-quoted subscription: no per-tag, per-client, or per-protocol fees.
-Where Merobix does not compete: if you need a scripting IDE to build bespoke HMI applications, or DCS-grade continuous process control, the incumbents above are the better tools.
+It deploys cloud-hosted or entirely on your own servers and VMs - including air-gapped networks with full data residency - with drivers for the major industrial protocols (Modbus, DNP3, OPC UA, EtherNet/IP, Siemens S7, and MQTT), prompt SMS and email alerting, and availability governed by the applicable service agreement.
+Pricing is a flat subscription, custom-quoted to your operation and flat once scoped, with no per-tag, per-client, or per-protocol fees.
+Where Merobix does not compete: if you need a scripting IDE to build bespoke HMI applications, or DCS-grade continuous process control, the heavier established suites are the better tools.
 The full positioning is on our Why Merobix page.

 Which SCADA Platforms Support Distributed Operations Across Geographically Remote Sites?

-The platforms that genuinely support distributed operations across geographically remote sites are Merobix (cloud or central on-premise deployment with lightweight gateways at each site), Ignition (Edge gateways publishing to a central server, typically over MQTT), AVEVA System Platform (federated multi-server architectures), and Siemens WinCC OA (natively distributed systems).
-The single most useful architectural test: what hardware does a new remote site require?
+Platforms support distributed operations across geographically remote sites through one of two architectures: gateway-based designs that put only a lightweight gateway at each site and stream to a central platform, or federated multi-server designs that place a SCADA server at each site.
+The single most useful test to apply: what hardware does a new remote site require?
 If the answer is a full SCADA server with an OS to patch and a backup schedule to manage, multiply that burden by your site count and by 10 years.

 Can I Deploy a Single SCADA Solution Across Global Sites?